wikimedia/operations-debs-varnish4/doc/sphinx/reference/vmod_std.generated.rst

 Description
 	Collapses multiple *hdr* headers into one long header.
+	The header values are joined with a comma (",").

 	Care should be taken when collapsing headers.
 In particular collapsing Set-Cookie will lead to unexpected results on the